Talent mobility via platform: 'Bringing strategy down to earth'

 Agile initiative: Thomas Reisenweber, CEO of Consulting at umlaut, in conversation with Thorsten Schaar, Expert for Enterprise Agility at Haufe

 Mr Reisenweber, umlaut has tested the prototype of the 'Haufe Talent Mobility' platform – a digital tool for agile organisations that reinforces employee initiatives.
-What good idea has surprised you lately?
+In this respect, what good idea has surprised you lately?

 Thomas Reisenweber: I was, for example, inspired by an initiative regarding the 'Last Digital Mile'.
 It’s basically all about how digital data gets to people.
 Here’s a simple example: the tomato section in the supermarket is empty.
 It would be great if an employee could report this using their Smartwatch and notify the warehouse directly.
 These approaches are already available in the retail sector.
 A co-worker at umlaut has started an initiative to develop an appropriate product for the shop floor – for example to announce deliveries or distribute tasks digitally.
 Generating innovation can be that easy.

 Mr Schaar, how does the 'Haufe Talent Mobility' platform contribute towards this development?

 Thorsten Schaar: Innovation happens when you have the right people with the right skills in the right place.
 Staff mobility is a huge challenge for agile organisations, and it gets worse with the size of the company.
 The platform provides incentives in this respect: with a company’s strategic goals, network with other employees, learn new skills in practice.
 And become active themselves and start their own initiatives.